 Perineal hernias are classified as anterior or posterior depending on their relationship with the transverse perineal muscle.
 Anterior hernias are more common than posterior hernias and occur almost exclusively in females.

-Primary hernias are most commonly acquired, with rare congenital cases.
+Hernias are most commonly acquired, with rare congenital cases.
 Acquired causes include pregnancy (accounting for the increased incidence in females), obesity or long-standing ascites.
-Secondary hernias occur following extensive pelvic surgery such as pelvic exenteration.
+Secondary hernias also occur following extensive pelvic surgery such as pelvic exenteration.